 Time to get these painted.
 You might notice in the pictures that Chuck, Bob and Dave have some weird stuff on their faces.
 This is the frames for their glasses.
 I am using a different technique than the solid molded version I had been doing on figures.
 You can see it on Mik.
 This new way is to paint the figure and then cut clear acrylic pieces of plastic for the lens and glue them on afterwards.
 I did this with a figure I made for my friend Aaron Loyett and it worked very well.
 You can see the difference compared to the figure on the right.
 Details on this later.

 Version 1: I added the side frames to the figures head using fine floral wire.
-A small piece was super-glued to the figure and then trimmed to length once dry.
-This proved fiddly and due to the stiffness of the wire.
+Small piece was super-glued to the figure from the ears to the corner of the eye and across the bridge of the nose.
+Once dry they were trimmed to length.
+This proved fiddly due to the stiffness of the wire.

-Version 2: Using small rectangular strips of styrene I added the side-frames with model glue.
+Version 2: Using small rectangular strips of styrene I added the side-frames nose bridge with model glue.
 Once dry they too were trimmed to fit.

-The figures were then primed and painted.
+The figures were primed and painted.
 While they dried I cut the lenses out of clear material.
-I have tried both acetate and bubble packaging.
+I have tried both acetate and bubble pack covers (used on every product that hangs on a rack).
 The second one is softer and works better.
-To begin I made slices of equal thickness and then cut them either round or rectangular to length using scissors.
-I switched to and Exacto knife to round the edges.
-These are small and hard to control.
-There is no good way.
+To begin I made strips of equal width and then cut them either round or rectangular to length using scissors.
+I switched to an Exacto knife to round the edges.
+The lenses are small and hard to control.
+There is no good way to do this.
 I ended up just chopping the corners off until they were round.
-Keeping the pairs the same size based on comparison.
+Keeping the pairs the same size and shape based on comparison.